-CLIMATE CHANGE
+CLIMATE CHANGE AND ENVIRONMENTAL MATTERS

 Climate change refers to the effect that a warming and changing climate has on the environment, humans and infrastructure.
 Among the impacts of climate change are rising sea surface temperatures and sea levels and more frequent extreme weather events.
 In general, the State has been getting warmer and wetter.
-The effect of climate change extends to potential impacts on ecological habitats, species, agricultural products, air quality and diseases which are not discussed here.
-Although climate change is already impacting the State, the State is planning for these changes using locally-scaled science and is investing in clean and renewable energy to mitigate the State's Greenhouse Gas ("GHG") emissions.
-The State has taken a proactive and informed approach to ensure that the State's environment and economy continue to be sustainable.
+The effect of climate change extends to potential impacts on ecological habitats, species, agricultural products, air quality and diseases which are not all discussed here.
+Climate change is already impacting the State, the State is planning for these changes using locally-scaled approaches, while investing in clean and renewable energy to mitigate the State's Greenhouse Gas ("GHG") emissions.
+The State has endeavored to take a proactive and informed approach to ensure that the State's environment and economy continue to be sustainable.
 The State has experienced significant but unmeasurable losses from extreme weather events over the years and such events in the future could impose additional costs on residents, businesses and government that can adversely affect local, state and regional economies.
 These events impose recovery costs, often reimbursed by the federal government through emergency declarations, which can be further offset by investment in resiliency and sustainability.
 Rising sea levels increase the impact of these events and also require investment in adaptation.